-“They need to keep tracking to ensure that their current pricing for new business reflects these trends,” Brown says.
+“They need to ensure that their current pricing for new business reflects these trends,” Brown says.

-More importantly perhaps, regulatory bodies that oversee markets in which Swiss Re operates require them to reflect such changes in their “reserving basis”.
-That’s industry-speak for money they put aside to ensure there’s enough to pay future claims on their “in force book of business”.
+More importantly, perhaps, regulatory bodies that oversee markets in which Swiss Re operates require them to reflect such changes in their “reserving basis”.
+That’s industry-speak for money put aside to ensure sufficient for future claims on their “in force book of business”.
 That’s more industry speak for Swiss Re’s book of business and policies on which they may have to pay claims.

 “Adverse changes in trends require insurers to put aside additional capital to strengthen their reserves”, Brown says.
 That may involve increasing premiums for policies with renewable premiums, where possible.

-All life and health insurers and reinsurers are concerned with major trends such as rising obesity and diabetes levels, associated increases in the incidence of cardiovascular and cerebrovascular disease, some cancers and musculoskeletal disorders, he says.
+All life and health insurers and reinsurers are concerned with major health trends, he says.
+These include rising obesity and diabetes levels, associated increases in the incidence of cardiovascular and cerebrovascular disease, some cancers and musculoskeletal disorders.
 Developments in medical science can mitigate the impact to some extent.

 However, it benefits Swiss Re and other life and health insurers and reinsurers to highlight research on the validity of current dietary advice.

 This will enable life and health insurers and reinsurers to lower prices for new business.
 It will also release their capital held in reserves.
-Consequently, this will improve their balance sheet and profitability of their “in force book of business”.
+Consequently, this will improve their balance sheet.
+And the profitability of their “in force book of business”.

-Investment banks such as Credit Suisse have a different but no less compelling reason for highlighting research on dietary advice, says Brown.
+Investment banks have a different but no less compelling reason for highlighting research on dietary advice.
 Unlike Swiss Re, Credit Suisse has no significant risk exposure from products that they offer to corporate or individual clients.
-However, they earn significant fees from clients from providing investment advice, he says.
+However, they earn significant fees from clients from providing investment advice, Brown says.

-Thus, they must be “on top of any trends that may affect the investment advice they give”.
+Thus, they must be “on top of any trends that may affect their investment advice”.

 If research leads to health and lifestyle changes, it would be inappropriate, possibly negligent, to advise continued investment – or not – in particular companies or industries, he says.
 These include food manufacturers, medical products and insurance companies.

-If investors perceive investment companies to be lagging behind the trend curve, that could lead to reputational damage and loss of income and/or clients, Brown says.
+If investors perceive investment companies to be lagging behind the trend curve, that could lead to reputational damage.
+It could also include loss of income and/or clients, Brown says.

 Not surprisingly then, Schoonbee joins doctors worldwide who say that the biggest pillar propping up current dietary guidelines is scientifically weak.
 That pillar is the diet-heart hypothesis that saturated fat causes heart disease.
-On Swiss Re’s Open Minds dialogue platform, Schoonbee lays out the argument he summarises in the medical newsletter.
+On Swiss Re’s Open Minds dialogue platform, Schoonbee summarises the argument in the medical newsletter.

 For too long, the experts persuaded people that fat was bad and carbohydrates were good, he says.

-Those views inform so-called “food pyramids”, which many countries developed as visual illustrations of “healthy eating”.
+Those views inform so-called “food pyramids”.
+Many countries developed these visual illustrations of “healthy eating”.
 The Chinese have a food “pagoda”.

 Criticisms led some countries to abandon the pyramid shape in favour of “plates”.
 However, these “plates” are based on a pyramid of recommended foods.
 Schoonbee says the pyramid is “upside down and doing more harm than good”.
-He says health authorities should turn these pyramids – and pagodas – on their heads.
+He says health authorities should turn these pyramids on their heads.

-British obesity researcher Dr Zoë Harcombe is likely to endorse the sentiment.
+British obesity researcher Dr Zoë Harcombe endorses the sentiment.
 She memorably called Public Health England’s plated Eatwell Guide an Eatbadly Guide.
 Click here to read: UK Eatwell Plate leads to industry wealth, not public health.

-Doctors and dietitians still regularly advise people to get their energy from carbohydrate foods.
-Schoonbee calls that instruction “most unfortunate”.
+Yet doctors and dietitians still regularly promote carbs foods as the best energy source.
+Schoonbee calls that “most unfortunate”.
 Along with advice to restrict dietary fats, he says it has led to obesity and diabetes epidemics of “unimagined proportions”.
 It makes the guidelines a “failed human experiment”.

-He has reviewed research on the association of saturated fat with cardiovascular mortality, cerebrovascular disease or diabetes and finds it wanting.
+He has reviewed research linking saturated fat with cardiovascular mortality, cerebrovascular disease or diabetes.
+He finds it wanting.
 Schoonbee reports on research into the effects of low-carbohydrate versus low-fat diets.
-Schoonbee finds in low-carb diets’ favour for people who are overweight, obese or diabetic.
+He finds in low-carb diets’ favour for people who are overweight, obese or diabetic.

 Further, he reviews US research in the JAMA (Journal of the American Medical Association) in November 2016.
 It shows the US sugar industry at its cynical best.
-The study reveals how an industry-funded research programme in the 1960s and 1970s didn’t just downplay sugar’s health hazards.
-It wrongly promoted fat as the dietary culprit in coronary heart disease.
+The study reveals how an industry-funded research programme in the 1960s and 1970s downplayed sugar’s health hazards.
+It also wrongly promoted fat as the dietary culprit in coronary heart disease.

-Schoonbee considers Harcombe’s systematic review in the BMJ Open Heart in 2015.
+Schoonbee has also considered Harcombe’s systematic review in the BMJ Open Heart in 2015.
 Harcombe reviewed evidence from randomised controlled trials (RCTS) on which the US Government launched its recommended food pyramid in 1977.
 RCTs are the “gold standard” of scientific research.
 She concludes that there was no RCT evidence to support the recommendations.

-Schoonbee also covers a report by US investigative journalist Nina Teicholz in the BMJ in 2015.
+And Schoonbee covers a report by US investigative journalist Nina Teicholz in the BMJ in 2015.
 Click here to read: The scientific report guiding the US dietary guidelines: is it scientific?
 He includes the controversy surrounding Teicholz’s BMJ report and the ensuing “unprecedented retraction battle”.
-(I’ve covered it extensively in an earlier blog.
-Click here to read Victory for Teicholz in Battle of Butter.
+(I’ve covered it extensively in an earlier article.
+Click here to read Victory for Teicholz in Battle of Butter.)

 Teicholz is author of The Big Fat Surprise.
 It’s a powerful work that medical specialists say has changed the face of nutrition science.
-It is also a forensic demolition of the science – or lack thereof – behind the diet-heart hypothesis.
+It is also a forensic demolition job on the science for the diet-heart hypothesis.

 Schoonbee looks at another significant meta-analysis in the American Journal of Clinical Nutrition in 2010.
 It investigated the effect of saturated fat on cardiovascular disease in more than 20 studies and 347,747 people.
 The conclusion: No significant evidence associates saturated fat with an increased heart disease risk.

 So, if we know saturated fat is okay, how good are carbs, particularly so-called “good” carbs?
-The focus, Schoonbee says, should be on these carbs for type 2 diabetic, pre-diabetic, and obese populations as these are all “carbohydrate intolerant”.
+The focus, Schoonbee says, should be on these carbs for type 2 diabetic, pre-diabetic, and obese populations.
+These are all “carbohydrate intolerant”.